johnsciutto/Mobile-First-HTML-SCSS/CHECKLIST.md

 2. [ ] Make a list of the pages you want your site to have.
 3. [ ] Sketch how you want your site to look.
 4. [ ] (Optional) Translate the previous sketch to a drawing program.
 5. [ ] Identify the individual components of the site.
+Add individual files for them on the sass/components folder.
 6. [x] Choose a CSS Pre-Processor.
 7. [ ] Choose a color pallette for your site (Primary, secondary, and tertiary colors).